 Having met Nelson Mandela many years ago, we believe that he would like the idea of Mandela Day and of the 67 donated minutes of effort, but that he might have much preferred longer-term and more committed involvement in causes of your choice.

-We are no longer seeking second hand clothing except if called upon to help at a large fire scene, in which case we'll put out a specific appeal at the time, on social media.
+We are no longer seeking second hand clothing except if called to a large fire scene, in which case we'll put out a specific appeal at the time, on social media.

 Ideally several surgeons who've worked 20 years in the West but who still have lots of energy and drive in them, could partner with African counterparts to refine the planning that we've already done.
-It can be a place of tremendous academic excellence and, while saving lives and preserving quality of life, research can also be carried out on issues that are particularly dominant in Africa, such as keloids.
+It can be a place of tremendous academic excellence and, while saving lives and preserving quality of life, research can also be carried out on issues such as keloids.

 The task is enormous but our inspiration from dear Dorah, the bravest of the brave, is also enormous.
 Here's a link to her celebration last year: NEWS24